slackhq/slack-api-docs/page_oauth.md

 * __identify__ : Allows applications to confirm your identity.
 * __read__ : Allows applications to read any messages and state that the user can see.
 * __post__ : Allows applications to write messages and create content on behalf of the user.
+* __client__: Allows applications to connect to slack as a client, and post messages on behalf of the user.
+* __admin__: Allows applications to perform administrative actions, requires the authed user is an admin.

 NOTE: Your application can request the scopes in the initial redirection.
 You can specify multiple scopes by separating them with a comma: